INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Click below to view the AASLD Clinical Practice Guidelines on the clinical assessment and management of MASLD.

-View Guidelines
+View AASLD Guidelines

 Optimal care requires a multidisciplinary approach across the cardiometabolic spectrum.3

-Close communication between gastroenterology/hepatology and primary care or endocrinology facilitates multidisciplinary management of metabolic comorbidities as well as the prioritization of medications or interventions that may also offer liver benefits.
-All patients should undergo dietary/nutritional assessment and a plan established for regular follow-up independent of gastroenterology/hepatology visits.
+Close communication between gastroenterology / hepatology and primary care or endocrinology facilitates multidisciplinary management of metabolic comorbidities as well as the prioritization of medications or interventions that may also offer liver benefits.
+All patients should undergo dietary/nutritional assessment and a plan established for regular follow-up independent of gastroenterology / hepatology visits.
 The need for more specialized obesity management, including bariatric surgery referral, health psychology, and additional cardiology or lipid metabolic support, should be assessed on an individual basis.3

 Early identification allows for intervention that may prevent future complications.3

-If your patients have cardiometabolic risk factors, the time to act is NOW.
+The time to act is NOW.
 Start screening your patients at risk of MASH.

 Want to stay connected?